AdobeDocs/workfront.de-DE/help/quicksilver/planning/access/share-views.md

 ## Zugriffsanforderungen

-+++ Erweitern Sie , um die Zugriffsanforderungen für Workfront Planning anzuzeigen.
++++ Erweitern Sie , um die Zugriffsanforderungen anzuzeigen.

 <!--at GA, check that the Workfront plans article linked below has Planning info-->